8701: Singles

 "Pop Ya Collar" was released from Usher's previously intended third studio album All About U as the first single.
 Following the song's leak on online music store Napster, along with several other tracks, it was added to some editions of 8701.
 It entered and peaked at number two on the UK Singles Chart, but was less successful in the United States, peaking at number 60 on the Billboard Hot 100 and number 25 on the Hot R&B/Hip-Hop Songs chart.
 8701's first official single was "U Remind Me", released on May 22, 2001.
 The song sold nearly 100,000 copies in its opening week and received positive reviews from most critics, who cited it as a highlight from the album.
 The song topped the Billboard Hot 100, for four consecutive weeks.
 "U Remind Me" also reached the top five in several countries, including France, Belgium (Wallonia), New Zealand, the United Kingdom and Australia.
 It has been certified platinum by the Australian Recording Industry Association (ARIA) and gold by the Recording Industry Association of New Zealand (RIANZ).
 "I Don't Know", featuring rapper-producer P. Diddy, was planned as the album's second single.
 It received radio play prior to the release of "U Remind Me", peaking at number 68 on the Hot R&B/Hip-Hop Songs chart, and a video was to be produced in Los Angeles, directed by Diddy.

 The album's second single was instead "U Got It Bad", released on August 21, 2001.
 Like its predecessor, the song topped the Billboard Hot 100 chart.
 It was number one for a single week, before being replaced by Nickelback's "How You Remind Me" for four weeks.
 The song then returned to the top, replacing the latter song for four more weeks.
 "U Got It Bad" also achieved chart success in other territories, reaching the top five in New Zealand, Australia and the UK.
-The song has been certified gold by both the Recording Industry Association of America (RIAA) and the Recording Industry Association of New Zealand (RIANZ).
+The song has been certified five-times platinum by the Recording Industry Association of America (RIAA).
 "U Don't Have to Call" was released as the third single on January 18, 2002.
 It impacted the Hot 100, peaking at number three, and the Hot R&B/Hip-Hop Songs chart, at number two.
 It was released with P. Diddy's "I Need a Girl (Part One)" in the UK as a B-side single, and reached number four.
 "U-Turn" was released as the album's fourth single on March 11, 2002, as an international single.
 It reached the top ten in Belgium and Australia.
 "Can U Help Me" was released as the album's final single on August 20, 2002.
 It peaked at number 57 on the Hot R&B/Hip-Hop Songs chart and number 30 on the Rhythmic Top 40 chart.